 - Year 6 compost monitors.

 - Plot to Pot - growing across the school linked to curriculum topic and cooking sessions.
+Theme lunches prepared by pupils with parents invited in to dine.

 - Forest Schools - Teacher trained and running weekly sessions.